sayitfast/MountWizzard3/docu/installation.md

 Before I put the application to github they are OK, but you never know.

 ### Compatibility
-Actually the application package ist tested and verified to be able to run in win7 and win10 operating systems.
+Actually the application package (.EXE) is tested and verified to be able to run in win7 and win10 operating systems.
 Both 32bit and 64bit are supported.
 The bundle itself contains only 32bit runtime libraries.
 Older versions like vista have not been tested successful.
+The package file (.tar.gz) is tested in ubuntu 16.04 LTS and Mac OSx high sierra.
+On these systems python 3.6.5 has to be installed manually.

 ### Preparation on your computer
 #### ASCOM framework